-Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available from the school office.
+Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available in school and on staff share.
 An adult who raises a matter under the whistleblowing policy or makes a public interest disclosure will have the protection of the relevant legislation.